GageHarmon/DnD-SQL/README.md

 Player management:
 Add a new player, display all players, display a player's character information, update a player's information, delete a player

-Player set management:
+Teamm management:
-Add a new player set, get all player sets, get player set info, delete a player set
+Add a new team, get all teams, get team info, delete a team

+Character management:
+Add a new character, display all characters, display a character's information, update a character's information, delete a character

 # Credits